Relectrik/Projects/README.md

 - Smart-Calendar: Current work-in-progress passion project that automatically and intelligently gives you a scheduled calendar with to-dos depending on your preferences.
 Back-end and algorithmic/AI focused.

-- Recoup App: Project done during Hackathon on 04/15/2023: https://github.com/Relectrik/RecoupApp
+- Recoup App: Project done during LMUHacks on 04/15/2023: https://github.com/Relectrik/RecoupApp

 - Java-Basic-Blockchain: Heavily adapted from tutorial: https://medium.com/programmers-blockchain/creating-your-first-blockchain-with-java-part-2-transactions-2cdac335e0ce [**CREDIT TO CODER KASS**].
 Bare-bones block chain that implements transactions between users utilizing Java OOP.
+(Note: Currently a small bug, regarding balance checking -- will be fixed ASAP).

 - Python-Intro-CNN: UNTRAINED Convolutional Neural Network that reads the MNIST database of images.
 Heavily adapted from tutorial: https://victorzhou.com/blog/intro-to-cnns-part-1/ [**CREDIT TO VICTOR ZHOU**].
 Basic implementation of CNN, however untrained and no backpropogation meaning only ~10% accuracy on predictions.